 The medical world expected suboxone to be the best drug for weaning opiate abusers off those drugs, as part of detoxifying from opiates.
 But suboxone is administered as a sub-lingual filmstrip, delivering its effect gradually, through the digestive system.
 Recovering addicts, looking for a faster-acting treatment, dissolved the filmstrip and injected the drug, which essentially delivered a double dose of opioids, as the opioid antagonist becomes an agonist when used this way.

 As a result, this new way of administering suboxone has led to its share of addictions and overdose deaths.
-Suboxone treatment centers like Suboxone Treatment Clinic NYC in New York were established to serve the new wave of addicts.
-Suboxone or Methadone treatment in NYC is a similar process, and both are made more comfortable with medical supervision.
+Suboxone treatment centers like Suboxone Treatment Clinic were established to serve the new wave of addicts.
+Suboxone or Methadone treatment is a similar process, and both are made more comfortable with medical supervision.

 Suboxone for Pain Management